Sidedress Corn Using the Pre-sidedress Soil Nitrate Test (PSNT)

-Starter Fertilizer: Choosing the Right Rate
+Starter Fertilizer: Choosing the Right Seed-Safe Rate

 Starter fertilizer placed with or near the seed is essential for vigorous early season growth in grass crops such as corn and wheat.
 We plant these crops early because we know vigorous early season growth is important to achieving high crop yields.
 Early planting also means cold soils, and starter fertilizer is necessary to get the crop going with a good start.
 Each spring, we receive many questions about starter fertilizer placement and seed-safe fertilizer rates.
 These questions come from farmers who want to plant as many acres per day as possible, take advantage of more efficient banded phosphorus placement, and of course reduce fertilizer costs.